-T-Mobile planning G2x update to address software issues, Gingerbread coming "by summer"Alex Wagner - Senior News Editor
+T-Mobile planning G2x update to address software issues, Gingerbread coming "by summer"Alex Wagner - Editorial Director of News and Content

 Yesterday, the T-Mobile G2x mysteriously disappeared from the carrier's online store and there was speculation that it had been yanked due to qualityissues.
 Eventually T-Mobile came forward and said that the reason the G2x disappeared is because it's been so popular that they're experiencing inventory constraints.
 However, today a T-Mobile spokesperson admitted that "a small percentage of customers have commented about possible improvements" to the G2x.
 The good news is that the rep said that T-Mobile is working with LG to push out a software update to the G2x that they "expect to offer some performance enhancements."